executors/executors/explanatory.md

 | `adapt` | `maybe_adapt` or `try_adapt` |

-The first two, based on the word `transform`, are our (weak) preferences from these alternatives.
-However, it is worth noting than when potential library users were presented with these alternatives, they expressed a preference for the existing names (`require` and `prefer`).
+The first two, based on the word `transform`, are our (weak) preferences from these alternatives (although there is a potential conflict with the `std::transform` algorithm in the first case).
+However, it is worth noting that when potential library users were presented with these alternatives, they expressed a preference for the existing names (`require` and `prefer`).

 ## Open Design Issues